maxivz/interactivetoolsblender/README.md

-# Interactive Tools for Blender
+# Maxivz's Interactive Tools for Blender

-This is a collection of intuitive, context sensitive tools to improve productivity that I did to improve my workflow as I transitioned into Blender.
+This is a free collection of intuitive, context sensitive tools to improve productivity that I did to improve my workflow as I transitioned into Blender.

 They are designed to be used as hotkeys, removing the amount of interaction with the menus and allowing for a less interrupted modeling experience.